Windows to Linux Migration: A translator’s experience

 The first part of the installation was pretty smooth: I simply downloaded Linux Mint 15 "Olivia" - Cinnamon (32-bit) (indeed, they DO like over-complicating things over there) and launched the installer from a USB stick.

-The installer comes with its own tool for resizing hard disk partitions (read "carving out space from your Windows drive to be used by the new system").
+The installer came with its own tool for resizing hard disk partitions (read "carving out space from your Windows drive to be used by the new system").

 About fifteen minutes later the system was fully installed and ready to go.
 Well… at least in theory, as my first boot led to a garbled screen!
 Apparently, my video card (AMD Radeon HD6670) wasn’t properly supported by the default drivers.
 So I had to boot in "compatibility mode" and find a way to fix it.
 Hopefully, there is a link to a support chat room straight in the main menu.
 A quick chat with an helpful volunteer, a quick change in the configuration menu and I could finally access my new desktop